ChallengeOfTheDark/More-Sandbox-Albino-and-Melanistic-Animals/README.md

 If you run into any issues or have ideas for improvements, please don't hesitate to let me know.

 **_I update my mods within the first three days of a Planet Zoo update.
 If that doesn't happen it means I don't have internet and will update as soon as I get it.
 Please do not update my mods.
-I will do it myself._**
+I will do it myself.
+Do not repost or reupload my mods._**
 ![Screenshot_8](https://user-images.githubusercontent.com/81271936/124200604-6eb6ca00-dade-11eb-9630-ba7f2bdf7746.png)
 ![Screenshot_15](https://user-images.githubusercontent.com/81271936/124200643-8726e480-dade-11eb-91da-5469a12bedb4.png)
 ![Screenshot_3](https://user-images.githubusercontent.com/81271936/124200623-7d9d7c80-dade-11eb-85cd-54f46b514f9b.png)